logo

 9. Scaredy-Cat

-Cats are peculiar creatures in general, but they can also be spooked out as much as we sometimes get spooked out by them.
-When they feel too much fear, stress, and anxiety, they can get quite jumpy and paranoid most of the time.
+Cats are peculiar creatures in general, but they can also be spooked just as we sometimes get spooked by them.
+When they feel excessive fear, stress, and anxiety, they can become quite jumpy and paranoid most of the time.

 9. Scaredy-Cat